BanceDev/QuakePrism/docs/MANUAL.md

 ## Getting Started

 In this section we will cover the basics of beginning to use Quake Prism.
-This will include understanding the startup and initial project creation, along with an introduction to each of the project templates so that you can make the correct decision for your mod or game.
+This will include understanding the startup and initial project creation, along with covering the layout and basic utilities of the editor.

 ### Startup